AlvaroCasti/ACD_web/README.md

 ## Actions

-- Added the basi structure to the html file.
+- Added the basic structure to the html file.
 - Added the main page of my web page with html code.
 - Added the CSS for the main page.
 I put in CSS folder.
+- Added the code for the about.html with html.